otrv4/otrv4/otrv4.md

           [Inmediately sending a data message](#inmediately-sending-a-data-message)
           section.
 Note that he will not perform a new DH ratchet, but he will advertize the new derived `our_ecdh.public` and `our_dh.public` in every data message sent.
-If she did not attached an encrypted message to the Auth-I message, she will start by using the derived and decided `chain_key_s[i][j]`.
-Otherwise, she will use the current `chain_key_s[i][j]`.
+If he did not attached an encrypted message to the Auth-I message, he will start by using the derived and decided `chain_key_s[i][j]`.
+Otherwise, he will use the current `chain_key_s[i][j]`.

 **Alice:**